When was the last time a diving trip took your breath away?

-Pricing for 1 to 4 dives in Bandos start at US$62++ per drive.
+A Maldives diving trip would cost US$62++ per dive for 1 to 4 dives in Bandos.
 If you’re staying longer there, there are diving packages as well that start at US$500++ for 10 dives.
 Rates are cheaper if you bring your own gear and pay for tank and weights only.

 Discover Scuba (for those who aren’t certified) is available too, as well as dive courses including up to Dive Master.

 I have never taken a trip before just to go diving, but if I do so, I will totally do it in the Maldives.
 I can’t wait to go back there next year!

 Have you seen manta rays in your dive?
 Share your experience!